rackerlabs/support-how-to/content/cloud-servers/provided-host-name-not-valid.md

 When you are working with Drupal 8, you might get this error message when you browse to any page and see a plain white page.

+**Warning:** Before you use these troubleshooting instructions, make sure that you understand your environment as these troubleshooting steps might not be suitable for all setups or configurations.
+Also, we recommend that you make a backup before making any changes to your system so that you have the ability to revert changes if needed.

 ### Source of the error

 This error message comes from a feature that was added to Drupal to protect